Meet Our Veterinarians

 In her personal time, Dr. Meivogel enjoys live music, reading, cooking, attending football and baseball games, and spending time with her loved ones.

 Dr. Monk grew up in Darien, Connecticut, earned his BS degree in biology at Colby College in Maine in 1966, and was awarded his Doctor of Veterinary Medicine degree at the University of Pennsylvania in 1970.
-A resident of Anne Arundel County since graduation from veterinary school, Dr. Monk is a co-founder and partner of Greater Annapolis Veterinary Hospital.
-Keenly interested in all aspects of veterinary medicine, surgery, and administration, Dr. Monk loves being “a true general practitioner.”
+A resident of Anne Arundel County since graduation from veterinary school, Dr. Monk is a co-founder and managing veterinarian of Greater Annapolis Veterinary Hospital.
+Keenly interested in all aspects of veterinary medicine and administration, Dr. Monk loves being “a true general practitioner.”

 The first president of the Anne Arundel County Veterinary Medical Association, Dr. Monk enjoys continuing education and goes to as many meetings as possible.
 He currently belongs to the Maryland and American Veterinary Medical Associations, as well as the American Animal Hospital Association and the Greater Baltimore Veterinary Medical Association.
 He has been the veterinary advisor to the SPCA of Anne Arundel County and a member of the Anne Arundel County Animal Control Board.